strimzi/proposals/021-special-repository-for-st-clients-based-on-example-clients.md

  * Create a new repository for `systemtest client`
     * complex implementation of clients for testing
+    * we'll use both Kafka and Bridge clients from `client-examples`
-    * will be based on [Strimzi client-examples](https://github.com/strimzi/client-examples)
+    * will be based on [Strimzi client-examples](https://github.com/strimzi/client-examples) - we'll copy the `client-examples` code and then modify it - each repo will then _go their own way_
     * we'll be able to modify it with our special configuration
-    * the main idea of example clients will be kept
+    * the main idea of example clients remain intact

  * The original `client-examples` repository will be kept

+## Advantages

+There are many things we can implement.
+Good example is returning exceptions and return codes into the `job` status (as we are using `k8s` jobs for deploying the example clients) and asserting it in tests - we have to grep exceptions from the job log at the moment - which can be a problem.

+## Images and releases

+The images will be built as in `client-examples` after each merged PR and pushed to `strimzi` repository on `quay.io`.
+I would keep the `latest` tag, no need for extra releases and versioning.

+## Kafka version

+ST client will support and use the latest Kafka version supported by `Strimzi`.

+## Implementation

+Client will be implemented in Java, same as `client-examples`.

 ## Affected/not affected projects

 Only `systemtest` part of the `Strimzi` will be affected.